MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 First, create two users in your Microsoft Entra tenant by following steps in [How to create, invite, and delete users](/entra/fundamentals/how-to-create-delete-users).
 You just need the section [Create a new user](/entra/fundamentals/how-to-create-delete-users#create-a-new-user).
 Use the following directions as you go through the article, then return to this article after you create users in your Microsoft Entra tenant.

+#### Create a user to serve as an "admin" in the app.

 1. When you reach the tab **Basics** in section [Create a new user](/entra/fundamentals/how-to-create-delete-users#create-a-new-user):
-   1. Enter a unique username for **User principal name** and copy the **User principal name** value.
+   1. Enter a unique username for **User principal name** and write down the **User principal name** value.
 You use this value later when you sign in to the Quarkus app.
    1. Select **Derive from user principal name** for **Mail nickname**.
    1. Enter the user's name for **Display name**.
    1. Select **Auto-generate password** for **Password** and copy the **Password** value.
+Write down the password value.
 You use this value later when you sign in to the Quarkus app.
    1. Select **Account enabled**.

       :::image type="content" source="media/quarkus-with-microsoft-entra-id/create-admin-user.png" alt-text="Screenshot of creating a user acting as admin." lightbox="media/quarkus-with-microsoft-entra-id/create-admin-user.png":::

    1. Select **Review + create** > **Create**.
 Wait until the user is created.
-   1. Select **Refresh** and you should see the new user in the list.
+   1. Wait a minute or so and select **Refresh**.
+You should see the new user in the list.

+#### Create a user to serve as a "user" in the app.

-   1. Repeat the above steps to create a second user as shown next.
+   1. Repeat the steps in the previous section to create a second user as shown next.

       :::image type="content" source="media/quarkus-with-microsoft-entra-id/create-regular-user.png" alt-text="Screenshot of creating a user acting as regular user." lightbox="media/quarkus-with-microsoft-entra-id/create-regular-user.png":::

-   The first user is used as an administrator, and the second user is used as a regular user.

 ### Register an application in Microsoft Entra ID

 Next, register an application by following steps in [Quickstart: Register an application with the Microsoft identity platform](/entra/identity-platform/quickstart-register-app).
 Use the following directions as you go through the article, then return to this article after you register and configure the application.